arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

 }
 ```

 This example sketch reads temperatures from thermocouples connected to its temperature probe inputs.
-It demonstrates the use of the `Arduino_MachineControl.h` library to interface with thermocouple sensors.
+It demonstrates the use of the `Arduino_PortentaMachineControl` library to interface with thermocouple sensors.
 The sketch initiates serial communication in the `setup()` function and then enters a loop where it reads and displays the temperature from each channel to the Serial Monitor every second.

 Key functions used in the sketch: